stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 }
 ```

-The following code rotates the cube about the X-Y axis:
+We add the following temporary matrix to implement a static rotation about the X-Y axis:

 ```java
 Matrix rotX = Matrix.rotation(Vector.X_AXIS, MathsUtil.toRadians(30));